Maps4HTML/MapML-Proposal/README.md

 *   Interoperability with the operating model or availability of existing spatial (map) content management systems, APIs and Web Services.
 For example, the evolving <a href="https://ogcapi.ogc.org/"><abbr title="Open Geospatial Consortium">OGC</abbr> API</a> standards.

-<h3 id="alternative-approaches">Alternative Approaches</h3>

-*   [SVGMap](https://discourse.wicg.io/t/vector-tiling-on-svgmap/3135) - is it possible to merge the SVGMap proposal and this proposal?
-Or are they competing proposals?
-*   APIs: [Leaflet](https://leafletjs.com/), [OpenLayers](https://openlayers.org/) and others, (albeit others without any notion of cross-origin resource sharing) provide excellent map scripting APIs and events.
-Can these or similar APIs be built on top of the proposed HTML infrastructure?
-Would life be simpler for authors with the proposed HTML?
-*   Status quo

 <h3 id="a-high-level-api">A High-Level API</h3>

 The <a href="https://extensiblewebmanifesto.org/">Extensible Web Manifesto</a> calls for iterative development and evolution of platform features, starting with low-level ‘primitives’ and resulting eventually in high-level features.
 Although there are several low-level primitive proposals inherent or implicated in this proposal, overall this can be seen as a proposal for a high-level feature.
 That feature is declarative dynamic Web maps in HTML.
 Web mapping is a mature category of JavaScript library that is well into the stage of its development life cycle that some of the aggregate characteristics of those libraries should be incorporated into the platform.
 As such, this proposal captures some of the ‘cow paths’ of open and closed source JavaScript Web mapping libraries, as well as taking into consideration how to incorporate server-side mapping services and APIs.